AlexusYT/MegaEngineRing/HACKING.md

 #### `run-exe`

-Runs the executable target `MegaEngineEditor`.
+Runs the executable target `KwasarEngineEditor`.

 #### `spell-check` and `spell-fix`